 Operation Twist is a program of quantitative easing used by the Federal Reserve.
 The so-called "twist" in the operation occurs whenever the Fed uses the proceeds of its sales from short-term Treasury bills to buy long-term Treasury notes.
 Short-term instruments mature in three years or less while long-term notes and bonds have a term between six and 30 years.
-Normally, the central bank replaces its purchases of short-term bills with the same.
-This program should put downward pressure on longer-term interest rates and help make broader financial conditions more accommodative.
+Normally, the central bank replaces its purchases of short-term bills with new short-term bills.

 How does this lower interest rates?
-The 10-year Treasury note yield is the benchmark for interest rates on all fixed-rate loans, including mortgages.
-The Fed uses Operation Twist to make loans more affordable, encouraging borrowers to purchase real estate, cars, and furniture.
-This also allows businesses to expand more cheaply.
+The 10-year Treasury note yield is the benchmark for interest rates on all fixed-rate loans.
+These include loans for homes, cars, and furniture.
+Lower fixed rates also allow businesses to expand more cheaply.
 The result is an expanding economy.

 The twist showed that Bernanke was shifting the central bank's focus from repairing the damage from the subprime mortgage crisis to supporting lending in general.
-The Fed also announced it would keep the Fed funds rate at zero until 2015.
+The Fed also announced it would keep the fed funds rate at zero through 2013 at minimum.

 Through Operation Twist, the Fed was moving investors away from ultra-safe Treasurys into loans with more risk and return.
 Demand for Treasurys was still high, thanks to concerns over the eurozone debt crisis.
 By intentionally lowering yields, the Fed was forcing investors to consider other investments that would help the economy more.

-However, many criticized the Fed's actions.
-They said that, despite the expansionary monetary policy, the economy wasn't growing.
+Many criticized the Fed's actions.
+They said that despite the expansionary monetary policy, the economy wasn't growing.
 Unemployment remained high because businesses weren't growing and creating jobs.

 Why Operation Twist Didn't Create Jobs

 High unemployment rates are due to two factors: cyclical unemployment and structural unemployment.
-Cyclical unemployment is caused by the recession, an often devastating phase of the business cycle.
+Cyclical unemployment is caused by the recession and often devastating phase of the business cycle.
 Structural unemployment is what happens when the long-term unemployed lose the skills needed to compete in the job market.

 What are some unemployment solutions?
-Redirect some of the $800 billion being spent on national defense to more jobs-intensive efforts, such as construction.
-The tie extended unemployment benefits with on-the-job training and internships.
-Most of all, rise above partisan election-year politics and negotiate a solution to the fiscal impasse.
+Redirect some of the $740 billion being spent on national defense to more jobs-intensive efforts, such as construction.
+Then tie extended unemployment benefits with on-the-job training and internships.
+Most of all, the government must rise above partisan election-year politics and negotiate a solution to the fiscal impasse.

 Operation Twist, or any other Fed program, can't do much to reduce unemployment because liquidity is not the problem.
 In other words, there is little that expansionary monetary policy can do to spur the economy.
 The problem is low confidence among business leaders.
 Whether it's the eurozone crisis, the fiscal cliff, or regulations, businesses aren't willing to hire until they are sure the demand will be there.
 The solution must come from Washington and Brussels.

-At the time, the U.S. was still on the gold standard.
-Foreigners who sold products in the U.S. would just exchange it for gold, thus depleting reserves in Fort Knox.
+At the time, the United States was still on the gold standard.
+Foreigners who sold products in the United States would just exchange it for gold and so deplete reserves in Fort Knox.
 Without gold reserves, the U.S. dollar was not as strong or powerful.
 As U.S. affluence grew after World War II, consumers imported more and more.
 Today, we no longer worry about the gold in Fort Knox because President Nixon abandoned the gold standard in the 1970s.

 The Fed also wanted to boost lending by lowering yields on long-term Treasurys.
-The economy was still recovering from the recession of 1958, itself brought on by the end of the Korean War.
+The economy was still recovering from the recession of 1958, which was brought on by the end of the Korean War.

 Operation Twist was a bold Fed action.
 Fed Chair William McChesney Martin allowed himself to respond to President John F. Kennedy's request to buy long-term notes and lower the interest rate.
 Other Fed Board members were resistant to the "political influence."
 But Operation Twist did work to boost the economy by raising short-term rates.
 It wasn't aggressive enough to lower long-term rates.
-Nevertheless, the recession ended.
+But it did end the recession.